Depending on what and how you would like to study, there are different ways to apply.

 The majority of taught postgraduate courses start in October.
-Most courses do not have formal closing dates but applicants are advised to apply as early as possible to secure a place.
+Most courses do not have formal closing dates but you are advised to apply as early as possible to secure your place.

 Applicants should hold a good first degree with at least second class honours, or an equivalent qualification.
 Relevant personal, professional and educational experience is also taken into consideration.
 Exact requirements vary between courses, please check the relevant GTTR (Graduate Teacher Training Registry) for details.

 Applications for the PGCE (Post Graduate Certificate in Education) course should be made through TTR (Graduate Teacher Training Registry).